Nicolas Vallar

-Hiro Nicolas Vallar (born 22 October 1983) is a footballer from Papeete, Tahiti currently playing for A.S.
-Central Sport.
-He is a member of Tahiti national football team.
+Hiro Nicolas Vallar (born 22 October 1983) is a Tahitian former footballer who plays as a centre-back.
+He is a former member of the Tahiti national team.

-Career
+Club career

-Vallar started his career with SCO Angers before signing for Montpellier HSC reserve team in 2001 to play at CFA, the fourth tier of football in France.
-In 2003, he left Montpellier and joined Sète, where he played for 3 years and managed to achieve promotion to Ligue 2 in 2005, only to be relegated back to Championnat National in the following season.
+Vallar started his career with Angers before signing for Montpellier reserve team in 2001 to play at CFA, the fourth tier of football in France.
+In 2003, he left Montpellier and joined Sète, where he played for three years and managed to achieve promotion to Ligue 2 in 2005, only to be relegated back to Championnat National in the following season.

-Playing only 7 matches at the Ligue 2 campaign, Vallar left for Penafiel in 2006.
+Having played seven matches in the Ligue 2 campaign, Vallar left for Penafiel in 2006.
 Without a single appearance with the Portuguese club, he was released in 2007, joining Réunionese club AS Excelsior in 2008, returning to France in the same year to play for CFA club FC Montceau.

 In 2009, Vallar returned to his homeland to play for AS Dragon, winning the Tahiti First Division in 2011–12.